brunodagostino/coding-exercises/README.md

     - Partition the left side before partitioning the right side.
     - The pivot should be placed between sub-arrays while merging them.
     - Array of length  or less will be considered sorted, and there is no need to sort or to print them.

+## Topic | Trees
+### Binary Tree Insertion
+You are given a pointer to the root of a binary search tree and values to be inserted into the tree.
+Insert the values into their appropriate position in the binary search tree and return the root of the updated binary tree.

+### Height of a Binary Tree
+The height of a binary tree is the number of edges between the tree's root and its furthest leaf.

+The Height of binary tree with single node is taken as zero.

+Node values are inserted into a binary search tree before a reference to the tree's root node is passed to your function.
+In a binary search tree, all nodes on the left branch of a node are less than the node value.
+All values on the right branch are greater than the node value.

+### QHeap
+Basic heap operations.

+There are 3 types of query:
+    - "1 v" - Add an element v to the heap.
+    - "2 v" - Delete the element v from the heap.
+    - "3" - Print the minimum of all the elements in the heap.

+NOTE: It is guaranteed that the element to be deleted will be there in the heap.
+Also, at any instant, only distinct elements will be in the heap.